 The risk disclaimers in these Token Terms may contain forward-looking statements including, but not limited to, statements as to future operating results and plans that involve risks and uncertainties.
 Words such as "expects", "anticipates", "believes", "estimates", the negative of these terms and similar expressions identify forward-looking statements.
-Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance, or achievements of the tokens to differ materially from any future results, performance or achievements for any reason.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance, or achievements of the tokens to differ materially from any future results, performance or achievements expressed or implied by those projected in the forward-looking statements for any reason.